 And even though Jason knew that Dad wasn’t always right about everything, he decided to believe him this time, because what he said sounded like it was true.
 And by the time they landed, he was feeling excited about Christmas in Iceland.

 And it was true that Iceland was an amazing place.
-They stayed with dad’s old University friend – whose name was Magnus.
-He lived on his own Reykjavik, which is the capital, and he even though he was dad’s age, he seemed quite young and friendly, and he quite often said funny or interesting things.
+They stayed with Dad’s old University friend – whose name was Magnus.
+He lived on his own in Reykjavik, which is the capital, and he even though he was Dad’s age, he seemed quite young and friendly, and he quite often said funny or interesting things.